nicolafio/gexp/readme.md

 ## UG4 Honours Project RTS Game Prototype Experiment

 This is a rudimentary prototype featuring few real-time strategy (RTS) aspects.
-The prototype is inteded to aid for the study on peer-to-peer massively-multiplayer-online real-time-strategy gaes.
+The prototype is inteded to aid for the study on peer-to-peer massively-multiplayer-online real-time-strategy games.

 ## Setup